 In addition to the general admission requirements of the VCU Graduate School, there are minimum acceptable standards for admission into the doctoral clinical program.

-- Read about the minimum standards for the concentration in behavioral medicine.
+- Minimum standards for the behavioral medicine concentration

-- Read about the minimum standards for the concentration in child/adolescent.
+- Minimum standards for the clinical child concentration

-Although a master’s degree is awarded in progress toward the doctoral degree, only students who are seeking the Ph.D. are considered for admission.
-At the present time, the clinical program is admitting seven to nine new graduate students per year.
+Although a master's degree is awarded in progress toward the doctoral degree, this is not a terminal master's degree and only students who are seeking the Ph.D. are considered for admission.
+At the present time, the clinical program is admitting five to nine new graduate students per year.
 Because of the large number of qualified applicants, the standards for admission are high and competitive.

-Each application is reviewed by the program’s Admissions Committee, which is composed of clinical faculty members, and then is specifically reviewed by the faculty member(s) whose work is most closely aligned with the applicant’s self-described research and clinical interests.
+Each application is reviewed by a committee of clinical faculty members, then is reviewed by the faculty member(s) whose work is most closely aligned with the applicant's self-described research and clinical interests.
 A central consideration during admissions decisions is the degree of fit between an applicant's research and clinical interests and those of a particular clinical faculty member, thus it is vital to state your research interests and proposed program track clearly in your personal statement.
 The final phase of admission entails in-person interviews with appropriate faculty and current graduate students.

 Faculty Accepting Applications